vaishnavipokhriyal083-sudo/Insurance_Data_Project/README.md

 Medical-Insurance-Cost-Prediction/
 │
 ├── Medical_Insurance_Cost_Prediction.ipynb

 ├── insurance.csv

 ├── README.md

 └── requirements.txt

 ---

-📸 Results
+**📸 Results**

-Successfully predicted medical insurance charges using machine learning.
+- Successfully predicted medical insurance charges using machine learning.

-Compared four regression algorithms.
+- Compared four regression algorithms.

-Achieved 98.99% R² Score with the Random Forest Regressor.
+- Achieved 98.99% R² Score with the Random Forest Regressor.

-Identified the most accurate model through performance comparison.
+- Identified the most accurate model through performance comparison.

 ---

-🤝 Connect With Me
+**🤝 Connect With Me**

 If you found this project helpful, feel free to ⭐ star the repository and connect with me on LinkedIn.

 ---

-📄 License
+**📄 License**

 This project is intended for educational and portfolio purposes.
 Feel free to use and modify it with proper attribution.

+---

 ⭐ If you like this project, don't forget to star the repository